Mootly/mp_errors/README.md

 This is a standalone version of the error class used by MoosePlum, for those who want a really simple in-application error logger for their PHP apps.

-This is for storing errors that are internal to the application and do not, and in many cases should not, generate system errors.
+This is for logging errors that are internal to the application and do not, and in most cases should not, generate system errors.

-The error log is stored internally in an array that defaults to storign the last 100 messages.
+The error log is stored internally in an array that defaults to only storing the last 100 entries.

-The class also stores and array of error messages that are to be used in reporting.
-It starts with a default set that can be added to by calling code or classes.
+The class also stores an array of status messages for ues in reporting.
+It starts with a default set that can be added to.

-It's primary function is to standardize error reporting across all objects in an application.
+The primary function of this class is to standardize error logging across all objects in an application.

 ## System Requirements

 Requirements are pretty simple.

 - This was developed using PHP 8.1.
 It should work in PHP 7.0 and up, but has **not** been test for backward compatibility.
 - A web server, or what's the point really?